chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/people/egerton.md

 ## Today

+The earldom died out with the 1st Early in 1909.
 The barony died out with the 4th Baron in 1958.
 The baronetcy is a separate line, and William de Malpas Egerton (1949) is the 17th Baronet.